-Papers which are marked confidential should be treated as such by all staff and should be shared with internal colleagues only on a need to know basis.
+Papers which are marked confidential should be treated as such by all team members and should be shared with colleagues only on a need to know basis.
 Care should be taken with requests for sight of confidential papers from external sources and the advice of the Corporate Services team should be sought in all instances.

-3.6 Electronic Data and Information
+3.6 Digital Data and Information

-The principles for the management of electronic records are the same as those for the management of manual records.
-All data management standards detailed in section 3 apply to electronic records.
-Effective electronic record keeping requires:
+The principles for the management of digital records are the same as those for the management of manual records.
+All data management standards detailed in this section apply to digital records.
+Effective digital record keeping requires:

-- A clear understanding of the nature of electronic records. - The establishment and maintenance of a structure of folders to reflect logical groupings of records. - The secure maintenance of the integrity of electronic records e.g. password protected systems and access levels. - The accessibility and use of electronic records for as long as required (which may include their migration across systems). - The application of appropriate disposal procedures, including procedures for archiving. - The ability to cross reference electronic records to their paper counterparts in a mixed environment.
-This is particular important in relation to tenant and staff records.
+- A clear understanding of the nature of digital records. - The establishment and maintenance of a structure of folders to reflect logical groupings of records. - The secure maintenance of the integrity of digital records e.g. password protected systems and access levels. - The accessibility and use of digital records for as long as required (which may include their migration across systems). - The application of appropriate disposal procedures, including procedures for archiving. - The ability to cross reference digital records to their paper counterparts in a mixed environment.
+This is particular important in relation to tenant and team records.